codio/tutorial_yo_angular/README.md

 In this code lab, you build a fully functional application using Yeoman and AngularJS.
 The sample app provides a brief look at some Yeoman, Grunt and Bower features.
 This code lab assumes that you have some programming experience.

 ##RUNNING THE TUTORIAL IN CODIO
-Codio allows you to run everything incredibly fast.
-Installs are often much quicker than on your laptop and there is very little to setup.
+Running this tutorial in Codio is a great way to learn as you will see.
+Installs are usually much quicker than on your laptop and you can start work without having to set up a stack.
+Full instruction are below.

 ###Video